kukby/Mish-semantic-segmentation-pytorch/README.md

 ### TO DO

-TO try all the Semantic-Segmentation Model by Mish.
+test all the Semantic-Segmentation Neural Network Model by Mish.

-Complete all test data by Mish in the Semantic-segmentation.
+Complete all test data by Mish in the task of Semantic-segmentation.